How to Make Your Own Vitamin D Sun Tanning Lamp

 How Long Should You Use the Light

-How you react to ultraviolet radiation depends on your personal situation.
+How you react to ultraviolet radiation depends on your situation.

-Erythema is, for those that don’t know, just reddening of the skin.
-If your skin is getting very red, you’re standing too close for too long.
+For those who don’t know, erythema is just a reddening of the skin.
+If your skin is getting very red, you’ve been standing too close for too long.

 Didn’t get red at all?
 Feel free to increase the time or stand a little closer.
-Just only change one variable at a time so you know what is and isn’t working for you.
+Only change one variable at a time so you know what is and isn’t working for you.

 The Best Time for UV Exposure

-For most, the best routine would be to use some kind of infrared light therapy in the morning, followed by a UV light session when they get home from work.
+For most, the best routine would be to use infrared light therapy in the morning, followed by a UV light session when they get home.

-You don’t really want to expose your skin to UV first thing in the morning because it’s just very unnatural.
-I would think this might have a negative effect on your skin and potentially cause problems with circadian timing and hormone rhythmicity.
+You don’t really want to expose your skin to UV first thing in the morning because it’s very unnatural.
+This might harm your skin and potentially cause problems with circadian timing and hormone rhythmicity.

 Alright, that’s it!